Why You Shouldn't Apologize for Your Prices

 Why we aren't our ideal client

-As an example, I love SEO and social media, so it wouldn’t make sense to hire someone like me to do what I do because I enjoy it and it is fun.
+As an example, I love SEO and social media, so it wouldn’t make sense to hire someone like me to do what I do because I enjoy it, and it is fun for me.
 My clients, on the other hand, would rather hand it off to me or have me help them through it.

-I’m not a fan of most online courses, but one of my most popular “products” is my Build Your Marketing Muscles (an online course)!
+I’m not a fan of most online courses, but one of my most popular “products” is my Marketing Beyond Social training (an online course)!

 Remembering that we aren't our ideal client, especially when we're starting out and charging too little, is vital.
 I think it is even more important if we’re already coming from a place of money scarcity and feeling as if any sale is a good sale.

-Can you still “give back” and have a business?
+So here’s the question - can you still “give back” and have a business?
 Absolutely!
-But consider waiting until your business is stable and you have a clear idea of your boundaries so you can give back in healthy, long-term ways.
-I give myself permission to offer some free work in the form of consulting here and there, but draw the line at social media management because it is so time consuming.
+But consider waiting until your business is stable, and you have a clear idea of your boundaries, so you can give back in healthy, long-term ways.
+For example, I regularly do pro bono marketing consulting for non-profits and others, but draw the line at social media management because it is so time-consuming and is more of a long-term project.

 Yes, I completely understand the desire to make what we do accessible to everyone, but you can't be so kind to others that you are damaging your health & relationships by running yourself into the ground trying to serve everyone.